yjie28/rainbow-letters/README.md

 # rainbow-letters
-ainbow letters effect inspired from ZTM background-generator project.
+Rainbow letters effect inspired from ZTM background-generator project.

+About how to create rainbow text effect and make the visual smoothly: https://github.com/raxxarr/note/issues/1